-Corporate responsibility is a hot topic among professional services firms, with much discussion recently around a particular form of corporate benevolence, the performance of pro bono work.
+Corporate responsibility is an important focus among professional services firms, which includes a particular form of corporate benevolence, the performance of pro bono work.
 The public relations industry has a long history of working pro bono to benefit the many communities in which it serves.
-According to a recent PR Council survey, [MORE]
+According to a PR Council survey, more than 70% of Council [MORE]

 This section provides an overview of some of the areas in public relations that are emerging, surging or just plain worth knowing about.

 Here you will find some of the specialties and sub specialties where public relations firms are doing the most – and most compelling – work for their clients.